Why buy original art from an artist?

 Original or custom artwork really gives your home a different feel than a mass produced print from the mall, commercial posters, or just hanging photos.
 A piece of artwork elevates the atmosphere in your home.
 Buying art from an artist you admire makes you feel connected to them through the piece of work and allows you to develop a deeper appreciation of the artwork when you see it everyday.
-It gives you a warm sense of humanity when you can see the original brushstrokes made by the artist’s hand or just knowing they spent hours with the material to make it what it is.
+You feel a human connection when you can see the original brushstrokes made by the artist’s hand or just knowing they spent hours with the material to make it what it is.
 Some people even become long-term friends with the artist.
 It will preserve the positive feelings and your interpretation of the artwork, and in a way, this makes it your own.
 It will be close to you and likely inspire you!

 For the artist, it is much needed support.
 Centuries ago, it was normal for artists to be supported by a handful of rich patrons.
 That is hardly the case in present times, and so creating art and balancing survival and life has become far more difficult.
+As long as money is our main means of survival, the ultimate support to an artist is putting your hard-earned dollar behind their work.
 We are all humans and there are only 24 hours in a day – it becomes impossible to create while working full-time in a job that’s either mentally or physically demanding, or both.
 Paying artists supports their lifestyle – being that artist – and gives them the ability to focus on their art instead of exerting their energy in other forms of unrelated employment.
 Beyond the enjoyable task of painting, artists spend time cleaning, filing paperwork, marketing, researching, planning, and practicing and experimenting to improve their art practice.
 We romanticize the artist lifestyle, yet to become a successful artist, it really does take hard work!